 Information about Washington State

-Washington State, admitted to the USA in November 11, 1889, as the 42nd state, is bordered by Idaho to the east, Oregon to the south, and the Canadian province of British Columbia to the north.
+Washington State, admitted to the USA on November 11, 1889, as the 42nd state, is bordered by Idaho to the east, Oregon to the south, and the Canadian province of British Columbia to the north.
 Despite its coastal location, the state’s name honors George Washington, the first President of the United States, chosen in 1853 by settlers in the region, reflecting their patriotism and admiration for his leadership.

 washington state map